anoukkim/g-followme/blip_finetune/readme.md

-Here’s the entire README in Markdown code format:

 # **BLIP Fine-Tuning Project**

 This project fine-tunes the BLIP (Bootstrapped Language-Image Pretraining) model on a custom dataset for image captioning.
 The dataset used is the **Chest X-rays (Indiana University)** dataset from Kaggle.